ardaergin/VBL/markdown_files/ethical-approval.md

 If your research does not require a Ethics Review Board approval, you will automatically receive a ethical review code (e.g., `SBE3/29/2021djg590`).

 If the online ethics self-check requests that your research needs additional approval, you will be asked to download a copy of your ethics application so that you can send it to the Ethics Review Board for further evaluation.
-For more information regarding this, see [this page](https://vu.nl/en/about-vu/faculties/school-of-business-and-economics/more-about/research-office){:target="_blank" rel="noopener noreferrer"}.
+For more information regarding this, see <u>**[this page](https://vu.nl/en/about-vu/faculties/school-of-business-and-economics/more-about/research-office){:target="_blank" rel="noopener noreferrer"}**</u>.
 {% endif %}

 {% if faculty == 'FGB' %}